-Let’s take a closer look at several benefits of having a humidifier in your baby’s nursery.
+Let’s take a closer look at several humidifier benefits for babies in your baby’s nursery.

 Moistureless, dry air in a room can dry out the babies sinuses causing an uncomfortable, stuffed-up feeling.
 The tiny nasal passage may fill up quickly, making it very difficult for a baby to breath comfortably.